kailash09dabhi/MissingProperties/README.md

       }
     ]
   }
-}
+}`

-Method 'getAndUpdateMissingDataPropertyOfObjectWithDefaultValue' provides the missing properties array with information of missing properties so it can be loggable and also provides the response with defaultValue.
+Method __getAndUpdateMissingDataPropertyOfObjectWithDefaultValue__ provides the missing properties array with information of missing properties so it can be loggable and also provides the response with defaultValue.

 It accepts two parameter ie.
 1. input (json response)
 2. array of object of required properties
-   a. path: of required property
+   __a. path:__ of required property
-   b. defaultValue: Replacable default value when the above required property is missing
-   c. logPropertyPath: Property path which will help to identify the missing property for logging utilities
+   __b. defaultValue:__ Replacable default value when the above required property is missing __c. logPropertyPath:__ Property path which will help to identify the missing property for logging utilities